ddsky/spoonacular-api-clients/csharp/docs/DefaultApi.md

 Get Product Information

-Get information about a packaged food product.
+Use a product id to get full information about a product, such as ingredients, nutrition, etc.

 ### Example
 ```csharp